danielnyan/next_doc_search/README.md

 This project was conceived as part of an annual Hackathon at DSAID, GovTech (Singapore) in 2023.

-The Energy Market Authority of Singapore (EMA) faced perennial problem which plagues public officers Government-wide:
+The Energy Market Authority of Singapore (EMA) faced a perennial problem which plagues public officers Government-wide:

 - Members of the public are often unable to find information publicly available on Government Websites.
 - They email public officers with their enquiries; and our public officers are flooded with common enquiries already addressed on their Government FAQs